Bioinformatics: Biodiversity informatics

+Biodiversity informatics deals with the collection and analysis of biodiversity data, such as taxonomic databases, or microbiome data.
+Examples of such analyses include phylogenetics, niche modelling, species richness mapping, DNA barcoding, or species identification tools.
+A growing area is also macro-ecology, i.e. the study of how biodiversity is connected to ecology and human impact, such as climate change.

 Others

 Literature analysis

-The growth in the number of published literature makes it virtually impossible to read every paper, resulting in disjointed sub-fields of research.
+The enormous number of published literature makes it virtually impossible for individuals to read every paper, resulting in disjointed sub-fields of research.
 Literature analysis aims to employ computational and statistical linguistics to mine this growing library of text resources.
 For example: